asodiyamihir/asodiyamihir/README.md

 A Blinkit-inspired online grocery shopping application developed using Python and Flask.

-QUORIDOR

-A Python-based implementation of the strategic board game QUORIDOR.

 RTO Management System

 A Java-based management system developed using Java, DBMS, and Data Structures.